FindNode

 Return:

-retval: true for success or null with lastError() on failure.
+retval: true for success or null with lastError() when application is not found, fail to start app or query does not match.

 openAndroidSetting